-Do you remember the times cloud computing boosted a new era of IT services and development?
-Cloud technologies capitalized on open-source distributed teams and remote testing.
+Do you remember the fresh, exciting times when cloud solutions and cloud based applications first burst onto the scene, heralding a whole new era of IT services and development?
+Cloud technologies that capitalized on open-source distributed teams and remote testing.

-Just remember the launch of GitHub and the idea to review the code and build software alongside other developers.
+The launch of GitHub and the concept of reviewing code and building software alongside other developers!

-With this option, you pay only for the computing resources you use.
-The benefits also include high deployment speed and flexible scaling options based on your business demand.
-The public cloud is good for SMEs with dynamic business growth and a limited budget.
-The main drawback is higher security risks for your data and less control over availability of your applications.
+Public cloud: based on shared physical hardware owned by a cloud services provider.
+The biggest advantage to choosing a public cloud for your cloud based application is that you pay only for the computing resources you actually use.
+Other benefits include high deployment speed and flexible scaling options based on your business demand.
+A public cloud solution is good for SMEs with dynamic business growth and a limited budget.
+The main drawback is higher security risks for your data and less control over the availability of your cloud based applications.

-Private cloud offers similar flexibility and scalability although the most important data are stored within private and strongly protected resources.
-The cloud is hosted on-site or in a service provider’s data center.
-Computer and storage components are customized for your business requirements.
-The private cloud is a perfect match for big companies with rigid data obligations and predictable business demand.
+Private cloud: offers similar flexibility and scalability with the advantage of being able to store your most sensitive data in an optimally secure cloud environment.
+A private cloud can be hosted either on-site or in a service provider’s data center.
+Computer and storage components are customized for your particular business requirements.
+A private cloud solution is usually best suited to the cloud based applications of bigger companies with rigid data obligations and slightly more predictable business demand.

-Most developers use two main deployment options for an app code.
+Most developers use two main cloud devops alternatives for cloud based application code.

 Platform as a Service (PaaS).
-This category of cloud services runs on top of IaaS.
+This category of cloud service runs on top of IaaS.
 The cloud provider maintains the application server or other middleware, databases, and system components.
-So, feel free to concentrate on the app code.
-You may be restricted to certain versions of packages available so the vendor could manage the system in the right way.
+This leaves you to concentrate on your cloud hosted applications’ code.
+You may be restricted to certain versions of packages available depending upon how the vendor manages their system.

-An example is AWS Relational Database Service (RDS).
+One of the most popular examples of PaaS is the AWS Relational Database Service (RDS).

-Vendor lock-in casts a shadow on cloud-computing benefits.
-A situation in which a customer using a service cannot easily switch to a competitor’s platform is profitable to the cloud providers.
-Many companies stay with a vendor that doesn’t meet their requirements just to avoid the complex process of migration.
+Vendor lock-in casts a shadow over the benefits of cloud-computing.
+Migrating cloud based applications between competitor cloud services being complex is in the interests of cloud providers.
+Many companies stay with a vendor that doesn’t best meet their requirements just to avoid the headache of migration.

-Why so?
-To move data from one provider’s cloud to another one may require moving the cloud data to the new provider’s environment.
-As most businesses strive for small or zero downtime as well as a secure transition, the migration might be really challenging and complex.
+Why is migration between cloud services complicated?
+To move data from one provider’s cloud to another one may involve the risk of downtime as well as requiring security considerations.
+As most businesses strive for small or zero downtime as well as a secure transition, migrations that mitigate both considerations can be challenging and complex.

-Having assisted our clients in migration, from Heroku to Amazon cloud for example, we reached the conclusion that the best way to avoid the vendor lock-in is to make sure your choice of cloud vendor does not put a drag on your growth strategy.
+Having assisted our clients in migration, for example from Heroku to Amazon, at K&C we have reached the conclusion that the best way to avoid the risk of vendor lock-in is to make sure your choice of cloud vendor does not put a drag on your growth strategy.
 Think very carefully not only about what your business needs are now, but also how they are likely to evolve in the years to come.
-At K&C, we help with those decisions, and we’re ready to take on your migration headaches, should you have any.
+At K&C, we can help with those decisions, and we’re ready your migration headaches, should you have any.